WordPress Utilities

 <Accordion title="Custom action ignores the selected text">

-Edit the action prompt and include `%s`.
+Open **Customize menu** from the editor Assistant menu, edit the action prompt, and include `%s`.
 AI Puffer replaces `%s` with the selected editor text before sending the request.

 </Accordion>